NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 This command will set the value of a specified NuGet configuration setting.

 Please note this command only manages settings in [config section](https://learn.microsoft.com/en-us/nuget/reference/nuget-config-file#config-section).
 For other settings not in config section, we have/will have other dedicated commands.
-E.g. for [trustedSigners section](https://learn.microsoft.com/en-us/nuget/reference/nuget-config-file#trustedsigners-section), we have [dotnet nuget trust](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-trust) command.
+E.g., for [trustedSigners section](https://learn.microsoft.com/en-us/nuget/reference/nuget-config-file#trustedsigners-section), we have [dotnet nuget trust](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-trust) command.

 #### Arguments